Frequently Asked Questions

 What do you think readers should look forward to in the ‘Silo 42’ series?

-For anyone familiar with the books by Hugh Howey, or the recent Silo series on Apple TV, my books offer a unique sustainable option set inside an extremely dystopian world.
+For anyone familiar with the books by Hugh Howey, or the recent Silo series on Apple TV, my books offer a unique sustainable adventure thriller set inside an extremely dystopian world.

 How long did it take you to actually write the books?

-It has varied wildly.
-Catapult as I mentioned, started as a screenplay in the late 1970’s and first published as a novel in 2012.
+The writing time has varied greatly.
+Catapult, as I mentioned, started as a screenplay in the late 1970’s and was first published as a novel in 2012.
 The following books have taken less than a year.
 The second silo book was just released on Amazon to very positive reviews.

 What was the toughest and the easiest parts of writing ‘Catapult’ and ‘Silo 42’?
 Share any cool stories.

-My process of writing follows the “pantzer,” seat-of-my-pants model where I have an idea and then let it evolve as the characters dictate.
-I have been known to slip into a very hot bath and when the heat takes over I simple ask my characters “what’s next” and the information is provided.
+My process of writing often follows the “pantzer,” seat-of-my-pants model where I have an idea and then let it evolve as the characters dictate.
+One of my favorite places of inspiration is in a very hot bath and when the heat relaxes my conscious mind, I simply ask my characters “what’s next” and the scene and dialogue naturally flow into my mind.

 What are your goals for your writing career?

-As a sustainability educator and consultant for most of my adult life, my hope is that my writing generates conversations that allows me to speak on the topic.
+As a sustainability educator and consultant for most of my adult life, my hope is that my writing generates conversations that allows me to reach and speak with audiences who can act on these topics.

 Are you working on a new book?
 What's it going to be about?

-The "From Here to There" series will most probably end up being 4-5 books in total.
-The Silo 42 series may be 3 to 4 books, so I have my work cut out for the next few years already.
+The "From Here to There" series will most probably end up being four to five books in total.
+The Silo 42 series may consist of a similar number, so I have my work cut out for the next few years already.

 What does winning mean to you as a writer?